Tampa Bay Rays at Texas Rangers game preview

 BOTTOM LINE

+Austin Meadows is riding a 10-game hitting streak as Tampa Bay readies to play Texas.

-The Rangers are 40-29 on their home turf.
-Texas is averaging 4.7 RBIs per game this season.
-Rougned Odor leads the team with 74 total runs batted in.
+The Rangers are 41-30 in home games.
+Texas has slugged .430 this season.
+Joey Gallo leads the team with a mark of .598.

-The Rays are 43-27 on the road.
-Tampa Bay is hitting a collective .254 this season, led by Eric Sogard with an average of .296.
+The Rays are 44-28 on the road.
+Tampa Bay is hitting a collective .255 this season, led by Eric Sogard with an average of .295.
+The Rangers won the last meeting 10-9.
+Ian Gibaut notched his first victory and Rougned Odor went 1-for-4 with a home run and three RBIs for Texas.
+Colin Poche registered his fifth loss for Tampa Bay.

 TOP PERFORMERS

-Odor leads the Rangers with 52 extra base hits and is slugging .421.
-Jose Trevino is 10-for-25 with three doubles, a home run and four RBIs over the last 10 games for Texas.
+Odor leads the Rangers with 25 home runs and has 77 RBIs.
+Nick Solak is 12-for-32 with a double, a triple, two home runs and nine RBIs over the last 10 games for Texas.

-Austin Meadows leads the Rays with 28 home runs and has 78 RBIs.
-Avisail Garcia is 11-for-34 with three doubles, a triple, two home runs and nine RBIs over the last 10 games for Tampa Bay.
+Meadows leads the Rays with 29 home runs and has 80 RBIs.
+Avisail Garcia is 8-for-30 with three doubles, a triple, a home run and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES